pessi-v/timeliner/POC_README.md

 - Events can belong to multiple timelines
 - Merging doesn't duplicate events - they're shared
 - Original timelines are preserved

+### Lane Assignment for Overlapping Events
+The timeline automatically detects when events overlap in time and assigns them to different vertical "lanes" or "swim lanes" to prevent visual overlap.

+**Algorithm:**
+1. Sort all events by start time
+2. For each event, find the first available lane where it doesn't overlap with any existing event
+3. If no lane is available, create a new lane
+4. Assign the event to that lane

+**Visual rendering:**
+- Lane separators are drawn to clearly show concurrent events
+- Events are vertically distributed across available lanes
+- Labels are placed directly on or next to events
+- Works seamlessly at any time scale

+**Benefits:**
+- Instantly see which events happened simultaneously
+- No manual positioning required
+- Scales to any number of concurrent events
+- Great for project management, medical records, battle timelines, etc.

 ## Architecture Decisions